 September is here and after the long, hot summer I am ready for Autumn.
 While walking around the garden this morning I noticed some ripe blackberries on my thornless plant.
-To be clear, I should mention that I did not have my glasses on.
+ALao for clarity I should mention that I did not have my glasses on.
 Expecting a great harvest I hurried back to the kitchen to collect a modest size bowl.
 Also I grabbed my glasses.
 Five ripe blackberries.
 Five!
 Consoling myself I plundered our freezer, where fortunately I had a stash.
 Finally I can now share my Easy Blackberry Oat Muffin Recipe.

 While I find it very satisfying to use produce picked from our garden I am also a realist.
 Because of the very hot and dry summer some of our fruiting plants have suffered.
 While our cherry tree had a bumper crop this year, we haven’t any plums and as I mentioned the blackberries are small and scant.
 Although I am hopeful for a reasonable apple harvest.
 Even if they are a little smaller this year, I’m sure they will be sweet.

 I am glad that I had the foresight to buy punnets of British blackberries and freeze them.
-Almost all berries freeze well, with the exception of strawberries.
+Especially as most berries freeze well, with the exception of strawberries.
 While strawberries defrost to a mushy mess, frozen blackberries, raspberries, red and blackcurrants can be used in place of fresh fruit when it is out of season.
 Whether you buy and freeze the fruit yourself or buy it ready frozen, it means that we need not be denied luscious berries in the depths of winter.

 Recipe: Easy Blackberry Oat Muffin Recipe

 100g/4oz Unsalted Butter – melted

 50g/2oz Rolled Oats (Porridge Oats – not quick cook)

 100g/4oz Caster Sugar